Get alerts of updates about «Risk groups and their relatives»

 Most pregnant women will get a mild disease course.
 Pregnant women with COVID-19 who develop symptoms still have a slightly higher risk of needing treatment in hospital, intensive care unit and with a respirator compared with non-pregnant women with COVID-19 of the same age.

-The risk of severe COVID-19 progression increases if the pregnant woman has underlying diseases such as diabetes, cardiovascular disease and / or obesity.
-The risk for pregnant women increases throughout pregnancy.
+The risk of severe progression increases if the pregnant woman has underlying diseases such as diabetes, cardiovascular disease and / or obesity.
+The risk for pregnant women increases with the length of pregnancy when they are infected.
 The NIPH therefore recommends that pregnant women should be vaccinated, read more here:

 People with impaired immune systems

-Patients with severely impaired immune systems should, even after vaccination with the third dose, be aware that they are assumed to have lower protection than people with normal immune function and should therefore live more sheltered when there is widespread transmission in society to avoid infection.
+Patients with severely impaired immune systems should, even after vaccination with the third, and booster dose (4th), be aware that they may have lower protection than people with normal immune function and should therefore consider to live more sheltered when there is widespread transmission in society.
 In addition, it is important that close contacts in the same household are vaccinated.

-Together with medical experts and the specialist health service, NIPH has prepared an overview of the diseases for, and medications used by, people who are recommended to take a third dose:
+Together with medical experts and the specialist health service, NIPH has prepared an overview of the diseases for, and medications used by, people who are recommended to have three doses, and a fourth booster dose:

 Employees in risk groups who are not vaccinated or have not had COVID-19